arcee-ai/mergekit/README.md

 - `tokenizer` or `tokenizer_source`: Determines how to construct a tokenizer for the merged model.
 - `chat_template`: Specifies a chat template for the merged model.

-Methods control their own intermediate precision, independently of ambient PyTorch autocast.
-Linear uses one float32 accumulator for float16, bfloat16, and float32 inputs, and float64 for float64 inputs, then casts to the aligned input dtype.
+Methods control their intermediate precision independently of PyTorch autocast.
+Linear and SLERP compute in float32 for float16, bfloat16, and float32 inputs, and
+float64 for float64 inputs, then cast back to the aligned input dtype.
-SLERP uses the same intermediate precision with bounded scratch.
-Floating batch coefficients follow this policy too, so low-precision merges do not require device support for float64.
 Normalized linear merges reject weights that sum to zero in the working precision; nearly cancelling weights can lose accuracy.
-Singleton calls borrow their inputs.
-Selecting `dtype: bfloat16` sets the input representation, not every intermediate's precision.
-Architecture-specific forced dtypes still take precedence over `dtype` and `out_dtype` for those weights.
+Architecture-specific forced dtypes take precedence over `dtype` and `out_dtype` for those weights.

 ### Parameter Specification